aimer63/fire/docs/config.md

     Boolean value (`true` or `false`).
     Indicates whether the asset is liquid (can be bought/sold to cover expenses and included in rebalancing).
-    Set to `false` for illiquid assets (e.g., real estate), which are not rebalanced or sold for cash flow.
+    Set to `false` for illiquid assets, which are not rebalanced or sold for cash flow.
+Illiquid assets are only tracked, if they start at zero there will they remain.

   - **withdrawal_priority**:
     _(Required for liquid assets only)_